Geekdude/Geekdude.github.io/_drafts/productivity.md

 ### Slide 13 --- Divergence and Convergence

 Now that we have covered the tools to *capture*, *organize*, *distil*, and *express*, lets look at the complete process as a whole in more detail.
 From the starting point, you explore and capture and learn all you can.
 This is the divergence of information.
 Then when you distill, you start to exploit what you have learned and condense it down into something that you want to express and turn into a final deliverable.
 This pattern goes along with the idea of exploration vs explitation found in the [multi-armed bandit machine learning problem](https://en.wikipedia.org/wiki/Multi-armed_bandit).
 Each project you work on should have a similar pattern of breathing in to a bredth of informtion then breathing out a distilled, condenced deliverable from the information you gathered.

 ### Slide 14 --- Just-in-Time Project Mangagement

-A.K.A the lazy project manager.[^2]
+A.K.A the lazy project manager.[^LDM]

-[^2]: Taken from the idea of [The Lazy Dungeon Master](https://slyflourish.com/lazydm/)
+[^LDM]: Taken from the idea of [The Lazy Dungeon Master](https://slyflourish.com/lazydm/)

 I like to combine this idea with lazy note taking and other just in time activities, like lazy progressive summarization.
 Basically, you do the work when you need to, and reuse, and rehash previous research and effort.
 Lazy performance reviews are built from lazy quarterly reports which are built from lazy weekly updates, which are built from a lazy daily log.
 Basically, at each step I reuse parts from the previous step so that no part of the process is all that difficult.
 I lazily improve my notes as I work with them.
 Each time I don't put in that much effort to improve them, but over time they are very valuable.
 More in line with the lazy project cycle, the artifacts from previous completed projects are then recycled back into the second brain to become useful components for future projects.

 ### Slide 15 --- 10+1 Principles for Building a Second Brain

 These are the 10 (plus a bonus) principles for building a second brain.
 I think they are fairly clear from the slide.
 These are the core ideas to building a second brain.
-For more details, listen to [Tiago's Podcast](https://fortelabs.co/blog/basbpodcast).
+For more details, listen to [Tiago's Podcast](https://fortelabs.co/blog/basbpodcast) or read [The 10 Principles of Building a Second Brain](https://fortelabs.co/blog/the-10-principles-of-building-a-second-brain/).

 ### Slide 16 --- Solution to Information Overload

 Taking the second brain concepts and CODE process together, the second brain becomes a solution to information overload where you repeatadly follow the steps on this slide.
 These steps are similar to the process of Getting Things Done (GTD).

 ## Part 2: Other Personal Knowledge Base Systems

-Now I transition to talk about other systems that have had an influence on my own system.
+Now I transition to talking about other systems that have had an influence on my own system.

+## Slide 18 --- Commonplace Book

+The main takeaway from this system is a common, central resource for everything.
+This has inspired me to store everything I find meaningfull into my PKB.
+The other key idea is to always have a way to be able to take quick notes and add to it.
+For me I used to carry around a moleskin notebook, and I still have an active bullet journel, but now since I use OneNote heavily, I can just add a note from anywhere from my phone to my OneNote inbox.
+The last key concept is to use the commonplace book to keep from forgetting thoughts and ideas.
+A thought you don't write down is a good as a though you never had.

+## Slide 19 --- Bullet Journal

+The way I rapidly log my daily engineering journal is very similar to the Bullet Journal method.
+The advantage with the digital OneNote version is that it is easy to create links from the bullet to another page with more detail (although the same could easily be done on paper with a page reference at the end of the line.)
+I also keep a personal analog Bullet Journal and I am now on volumn 4.
+One other tidbit I found useful is that after I finish a Bullet Journal I can copy the index into OneNote so that when I am searching for a topic, I find the item and the index and know where to look in the physical book.
+Another interesting idea from Bullet Journal is that you can create different "Collections" which are just a fancy way of saying pages with a particular layout and use.
+Since these collections are created on a blank sheet of paper, the concepts can translate to any medium.
+They default collections presented by Bullet Journal are very useful for pen and paper work, but the same types of tools might be implemented automatically by a digital tool or can be included as pages in the digital tool.

+## Slide 20 --- Zettlekasten (Luhmann's Slip-Box)

+The Zettlekasten was a second brain created entirely using index cards for notes.
+These notes then had many internal references to other notes which built up a huge web of knowledge.
+Related notes are linked to other related notes.
+Although the filing cabnets full of notes are impressive, This system translates well to digital systems where hyperlinks can be made between notes.
+A key from this system is that you need a unique identifer for each note so that you can create links to it.
+The system is valuable from the emerging connectivity between ideas.
+Each idea should be automic and stand on its own, with one idea per note.
+The system is expandale in any direction and represents the wavefront of your knowledge in each area.
+Another key idea is that there are multiple types of notes and that each node should be handled differently and used differently.
+These note types are:
+- Fleeting Notes --- Quick notes to remind you of an idea, will be turned into a permanent note then discarded.
+- Literature Notes --- Notes on a peice of writing, tied to the bibliography of the source for future citing.
+- Permanent Notes --- Notes in your own words that are refined so that they are automic can stand alone.
+These are added to the slip-box and never removed.